 Restricted Withdrawal.
-From the fifth week to the end of the 10th week of a semester and from the seventh day to the end of the third week of a summer session, students may withdraw with a mark of "W" from courses only in which the instructor certifies that they are passing at the time of the withdrawal.
+From the fifth week to the end of the 10th week of a semester and from the seventh day to the end of the third week of a summer session, students may withdraw with a mark of "W" from only courses in which the instructor certifies that they are passing at the time of the withdrawal.
 See the Schedule of Classes or the Summer Sessions Bulletin for dates of the restricted withdrawal period.

 The number of restricted withdrawals with the mark of "W" is limited.
 One restricted withdrawal is assessed for each course withdrawn from, unless the student is withdrawing from all courses.
 A complete withdrawal results in the assessment of one restricted withdrawal against a student's limit.
-The number of withdrawals is as follows: during freshman standing, a total of three; during sophomore standing, a total of two; during junior and senior standing, a total of two; and, during second undergraduate degree standing, a total of two.
-Students who have reached their restricted withdrawal limit will not be allowed to process any additional restricted course withdrawals.
+The number of withdrawals is as follows:

+- 1. during freshman standing, a total of - 2. during sophomore standing, a total of two: - 3. during junior standing, a total of - 4. during senior standing, a total of two; and - 5. during second undergraduate degree standing, a total of two.

+Students who have reached their restricted withdrawal limit are not allowed to process any additional restricted course withdrawals.
 However, students are allowed to process a restricted complete withdrawal even when they have reached the restricted withdrawal limit.
 The preceding limits do not prevent students from processing a complete withdrawal from the university with marks of "W" and/or "E." Complete withdrawal counts as one withdrawal for purposes of applying the above limits.
 The preceding does not apply to audit enrollment or zero-hour labs and recitations.